ericxwli/test/List-of-request-blocking-software.md

 In contrast, extensions like NoScript have a global switch.
 If I allow scripts from DontBeEvil.com, they are enabled on all domains.
 They don't prevent XSS attacks, for example.

 If there's a better name for this concept, please do suggest one.

+### ** Embed Filtering

+Allows fine-grained control over which Embedded objects are allowed, such as plugins, Font-Face, HTML Audio / Video.